tarikkavaz/open-with-context-menu/README.md

-# Open With Context Menu
+# Open With External App

 A VS Code extension that adds context menu items to open files with external applications.
 Configure multiple apps and associate them with specific file types.